Annotation Infrastructure

 genomic context will be used. (default: None)

---col_vcf_like COL_VCF_LIKE
+--col-vcf-like COL_VCF_LIKE

 The column name that stores vcf_like (default: